GiovanniDantonio/CS-262---HW/hw4/distributed_chat/README.md

 - **Leader Election**: Automatic leader election ensures there's always a single source of truth
 - **Transparent Failover**: Clients automatically reconnect to available servers when failures occur
 - **Cross-Machine Replication**: Support for running nodes on different physical machines
+- **Dynamic Server Addition**: Support for adding new servers to the cluster while it's running

 ## Architecture